camjm/alcibiades/README.md

 * create the electron subdirectory
 * `npm run dev` then `npm run electron:dev` to run electron app
 * Or: `npm run electron:vite`, which does both commands

+## Build
+`npm run electron:build`
+Runs the vite build first, then the electron build
+* vite's build is located in the dist subdirectory by default
+* electron's build is located in the release subdirectory